talaia-labs/python-teos/pisa-btc/apps/cli/README.md

 	python pisa-cli add_appointment [command options] <appointment>/<path_to_appointment_file>

-if `-f, --file` **is** specified, the the command expects a path to a json file instead of a json encoded
+if `-f, --file` **is** specified, then the command expects a path to a json file instead of a json encoded
 	string as parameter.

 #### Options
 - `-f, --file path_to_json_file`	 loads the appointment data from the specified json file instead of command line.

-An example of a json encoded appointment file can be found in `example_appointment_data.json`

 #### Example